thierrymoudiki/thierrymoudiki.github.io/_posts/2024-08-30-makefile-r-pkg2.md

 comments: true
 ---

+**Disclaimer**: I have no affiliation with the VS Code team, just a user who likes the product.

 Earlier this week in [#155](https://thierrymoudiki.github.io/blog/2024/08/27/r/makefile-r-pkg), I posted about a quick/automated workflow for R package development **at the command line**.
 Using this workflow along with VS Code Editor -- after experimenting it myself -- is **a breeze**...
 Interested in using VS Code for your R package development?
 Read this resource: https://code.visualstudio.com/docs/languages/r.

 Here's the updated Makefile: [https://gist.github.com/thierrymoudiki/3bd7cfa099aef0c64eb5f91138d8cedb](https://gist.github.com/thierrymoudiki/3bd7cfa099aef0c64eb5f91138d8cedb)